radium0022/API-EONET---data-extraction/README.md

 1. Sets up a SQLite database to hold the data

-2. Downloads the event data (i.e. wildfires, severe storms, and landslides) from the EONET API for the last month (i.e. events terminated during the last month).
+2. Downloads the event data (i.e. wildfires, severe storms, and landslides) from the EONET API for the last month.

 3. Saves the data to the database